 Eleanor Robson (Professor of Ancient Middle Eastern History and Head of the History Department at University College London) kicked the conference off with the first keynote about Nammu and Oracc, two digital humanities software packages.
 Nammu is an easy-to-use text-editor for cuneiform (a written language from c.
 3500-3000 BCE) inscriptions.
 Oracc is a collaborative online publishing platform for cuneiform transcriptions.
 Eleanor and a team of RSEs from UCL are developing these tools to aid with the protection, conservation and documentation of some of the world’s oldest written language.
 It was exciting to hear how computational approaches can be developed in all subject matters, even ancient history!

-— Research Software Engineers Association (@ResearchSoftEng) September 3, 2018
+— Society of Research Software Engineering (@ResearchSoftEng) September 3, 2018

 The second keynote of day 1 was given by Andrew Fitzgibbon from Microsoft Research on “Building computer vision systems that really work”.
 He spoke on the technology and software that is working in Microsoft’s HoloLens, how it grew from 2D point mapping to real world camera tracking and in-situ generation of 3D geometry.
 Andrew talked passionately about how doing ‘research’ and ‘engineering’ should always be done with a real-life application as the end goal.
 It’s how our generation can positively affect the future through the science that we do.

 Love this slide.
 Research should have real life application!
 Let's make this world a better place through the work that we do.
 That includes everyone, in any position! #RSE18 pic.twitter.com/YLXHGhGihh